Leadership

 Kent Kester, MD, COL (Ret.), USA

-Currently a member of the U.S. Presidential Advisory Council on Combating Antibiotic-Resistant Bacteria and the Department of Veterans Affairs Health Services Research and Development Scientific Merit Review Board, he previously chaired the Steering Committee of the NIAID/USUHS Infectious Disease Clinical Research Program, and has served as a member of the FDA Vaccines and Related Biologics Products Advisory Committee (VRBPAC), the NIAID Advisory Council, and the CDC Office of Infectious Diseases Board of Scientific Counselors.
+Currently a member of the Department of Veterans Affairs National Research Advisory Council and the National Academy of Medicine’s Standing Committee on Emerging Infectious Diseases and 21st Century Health Threats, he previously chaired the Steering Committee of the NIAID/USUHS Infectious Disease Clinical Research Program, and has served as a member of the Presidential Advisory Council on Combating Antibiotic-Resistant Bacteria (PACCARB), the FDA Vaccines & Related Biologics Products Advisory Committee (VRBPAC), the NIAID Advisory Council, and the CDC Office of Infectious Diseases Board of Scientific Counselors.
+He is the Vice Chair of the National Academy of Medicine Forum on Microbial Threats.

-Dr. Kester holds active faculty appointments at USUHS and the University of Maryland; and is a fellow of the American College of Physicians, the Royal College of Physicians of Edinburgh, the Infectious Disease Society of America, and the American Society of Tropical Medicine and Hygiene.
-He is a member of the clinical faculty at the University of Maryland Shock Trauma Center in Baltimore as well as the Wilkes-Barre VA Medical Center, Wilkes-Barre, PA.
+Board-certified in both internal medicine and infectious diseases, Dr. Kester holds faculty appointments at USUHS and the University of Maryland; and is a fellow of the American College of Physicians, the Royal College of Physicians of Edinburgh, the Infectious Disease Society of America, and the American Society of Tropical Medicine and Hygiene.
+He is a member of the clinical faculty at the University of Maryland Shock Trauma Center in Baltimore and the Wilkes-Barre VA Medical Center in Wilkes-Barre, PA.